andresospina0000/AWS_CloudFormation_EXAMPLE/README.md

-# CloudFormation Example
+# AWS CloudFormation Example
-CloudFormation exercise: infrastructure as code.
+AWS CloudFormation exercise: infrastructure as code.

 With this template I'm trying to create a whole infrastructure compose by: